 While a straightforward weight lifting program is more than ideal, training methods such as supersets, drop sets, and pyramids have the ability to inject your workouts with the oomph needed to overcome muscle-building stalls and banish boredom.

 Supersets are 2 exercises done one right after the other, in quick succession.
 For example, instead of doing 3 sets of dumbbell curls and then moving on to 3 sets of triceps dips, you would do 1 set of curls followed by 1 set of dips, with no rest in between.
 Continue to alternate between the two until all sets are completed.

 Single Muscle Group Superset: Supersetting 2 exercises for the same muscle group.

 Unlike antagonist supersets, these supersets place the emphasis on one particular muscle group.
 The exercises are meant to be done quickly, without rest in between.
 These supersets are perfect for those looking to add more size when stalls occur, or those looking to train their endurance.

 Staggered Superset: 2 exercises done for 2 completely different muscle groups, e.g., lateral raises for the shoulders, followed by leg extensions for the quads.

-Staggered supersets are great for getting more work done, while saving valuable gym time.
+Staggered supersets are great for getting more work done while saving valuable gym time.
 While the exercises are still done consecutively, a staggered superset is not as taxing as the others–assuming you’re performing isolation exercises, that is.
 However, if you perform 2 compound lifts for your staggered superset, be prepared for more intensity.

-As the name implies, tri-sets involve 3 exercises done within the same group.
+As the name implies, tri-sets involve 3 exercises done within the same set or grouping.

 Again, all exercises would be done with no rest until the series of 3 are finished.
 Tri-sets can be more taxing than supersets, so do pay attention to the amount of weight used for each exercise, as it’s more intense performing 3 exercises consecutively within the same set.